-On consumer smart phone devices Microsoft's stopped making operating systems that used a CE kernel with Windows Mobile 6.5 and Windows Phone 7.
-Windows Phone 8 represents a break from earlier Mobility operating systems and it is not backwards compatible with it's earlier CE based software.
+On consumer smartphone devices Microsoft's stopped making operating systems that used a CE kernel with Windows Mobile 6.5 and Windows Phone 7.
+Windows Phone 8 represents a break from earlier Mobility operating systems and it is not backward compatible with its earlier CE based software.
 Turbosoft does not produce a terminal emulator for any Windows Phone operating system at this point in time.

 Smart phone usage aside, these operating systems remain in use on hand-held devices including those employing bar-code scanners and RFID which find usage in a variety of commercial applications where terminal emulation is required.
 TTWinCE packages are available for Windows Mobile 2003 and Windows Mobile 6.0 and above.
 (Download Trial Software)